al1brn/geonodes/demos.md

 ### Counters

-<!counters> to build digital or analogic counters, including a digital clock.
+[Counters & clocks](doc/counters.md) to build digital or analogic counters, including a digital clock.

 ### Fields

-<!fields> comes with modifiers to compute and visualize electromagnetic fields.
-The base
-components I used in my videos on electromagnetism.
+[Fields](doc/fields.md) comes with modifiers to compute and visualize electromagnetic fields.
+The base components I used in my videos on electromagnetism.

 ### 4D Engine

-<!fourd> the 4D engine I used in my videos on 4D
+[4D Engine](doc/fourd.md) the 4D engine I used in my videos on 4D

 ### Fractal

-<!fractal>: to play with fractals but not only.
-Also comes with a comprhensive camera culling
-a gaussian random generator and a multires surface modifier.
+[Fractal and more](doc/fractal.md): to play with fractals but not only.
+Also comes with a comprhensive camera culling a gaussian random generator and a multires surface modifier.